user2589/TAC_Github/README.md

 `_repo_contributors(repo_slug, period='month', min_level=CONTRIBUTOR)`
-    Get a dataframe with timestamps in index and users in columns; values are 1 when user contributed somethign in the specified role and 0 otherwise.
+    Get a dataframe with timestamps in index and users in columns; values are 1 when user contributed something in the specified role and 0 otherwise.

 `contribution_matrix(repo_slug, period='month', min_level=CONTRIBUTOR,
                      timeout=6)`